Soe Myat Min

 U Soe Myat Min (ဦးစိုးမြတ်မင်း, [só mjaʔ mɪ́ɰ̃]; born 19 May 1982) is a former Burmese footballer.
 He played for the Myanmar national team and spent the majority of his club career at Kanbawza.
 Making his debut for the national team since 1998, he was made captain for the 2002 Tiger Cup.

+Playing career

-Soe Myat Min also played a key role for Myanmar at the Tiger Cup, helping them qualify for the semi-finals.
+Soe also played a key role for Myanmar at the 2004 AFF Championship, helping them qualify for the semi-finals.
 He himself finished the tournament as joint second top scorer of the tournament with six goals and was included in the tournament's best XI.

-He also helped Myanmar win their fourth Merdeka Cup Championship in 2006 and was named Most Valuable Player of the tournament.
-Soe Myat Min was injured during training for the 2007 Asean Football Championships, and did not play in the group matches.
+Soe also helped Myanmar win their fourth Merdeka Cup championship in 2006 and was named Most Valuable Player of the tournament.
+Soe Myat Min was injured during training for the 2007 AFF Championship, and did not play in the group matches.
 Myanmar did not qualify for the semi-finals.

 The Burmese star was also featured in the 2008 AFC Challenge Cup and scored a goal against Nepal.